DeepBlue97/mmdeploy_sdk/README.md

 # mmdeploy_sdk
-Integrate the MMDeploy and other task like MMDetection, MMClassification, etc.
+Integrate the MMDeploy and other tasks like MMDetection, MMClassification, etc.